 Setup process: Sign in with your Google account, add your other calendar providers (Outlook, iCloud), select calendars to sync, choose direction (one-way or bi-directional), optionally configure privacy settings.
 Total time: 2–3 minutes.
 No technical knowledge required.

 How sync works: Google Calendar changes sync instantly via webhooks.
 Outlook changes sync within 30–60 seconds. iCloud changes sync via polling every 3–5 minutes.
-This means Google ↔ Outlook sync is nearly real-time, while iCloud sync has a slight delay.
+Google ↔ Outlook sync is nearly real-time, iCloud has a slight delay.

 Privacy in action: When you enable “Mark as Private,” synced events appear as “Busy” blocks with all details stripped (title, description, location, attendees).
 Useful for syncing personal events to work calendars or keeping client information separate.